antonfirsov/docs/2023/02-Feb/asp-net-core-updates-in-dotnet-8-preview-1/asp-net-core-updates-in-dotnet-8-preview-1.md

 To try out the new Webcil format with a WebAssembly Browser App:

-1. Install the `wasm-experimental` workload: `dotnet install wasm-experimental`
+1. Install the `wasm-experimental` workload: `dotnet workload install wasm-experimental`
 2. Create a new app: `dotnet new wasmbrowser`
 3. Add the `WasmEnableWebcil` property to the `.csproj` file: